eficode-academy/terraform-fundamentals/00-intro.md

 1. **Check Terraform Version:**

-Open an integrated terminal on your workstation and type the following command to check the installed version of Terraform:
+Open the terminal on your workstation by right clicking in the File Explorer sidebar on the left side of the screen and select _Open in Integrated Terminal_ , and type the following command to check the installed version of Terraform:

    `terraform version`